-For medical school, you apply to multiple schools, hopefully get several acceptances, and choose the program that you like most.
+For medical school, you apply to multiple schools, hopefully get several acceptances, and choose the program you like most.
 For residency, it’s not so straightforward.
-Instead, you’ll be using the NRMP Match and it’s Nobel Prize-winning algorithm.
+Instead, you’ll be using the NRMP Match and its Nobel Prize-winning algorithm.
 Here’s how it works.

 Competition then took another form, whereby programs issued “exploding” offers, requiring the medical students to accept or reject a residency offer within 24-48 hours.
 There were other problems too.
 Competitive applicants would hold onto multiple program offers or would renege on accepted offers when a better one came along.
 Programs were pressured to extend early offers to secure the best candidates.
 In short, it was a mess.

-Enter the NRMP Match, the aim of which was to promote an even playing field.
+Enter the NRMP Match, designed to promote an even playing field.
 It’s based on an algorithm first described in the 1960s, for which Lloyd Shapley and Alvin Roth were awarded the Nobel Prize in economics in 2012.

 How the NRMP Match Algorithm Works